purescript-python/purescript-datetime.py/README.md

-# purescript-argonaut-core.py
+# purescript-datetime.py

-A port of argonaut-core to purescript-python
+A port of datetime to purescript-python